ChapelR/simple-inventory/docs/Recipes.md

 # Recipes and Examples

-The following are examples of common ways users may want to implement an inventory system into their game.
+The following are some basic examples of common ways to implement inventories in games.
+These examples are intentionally minimal and basic; real-world examples of the presented mechanics will probably require a great deal more polish.

 ### Collectibles